 Scorers: Colin West, OG

-Not a memorable game, but one of the most horrific days of my football-supporting childhood.
+Not a memorable game, but one of the most horrific days in the history of English football.
 I arrived at the ground as normal, but in the run up to kick-off, I felt nauseous and light-headed and had to sit down below the stand to get myself together.
-Feeling better as the match kicked off, we heard on someones radio about 'crowd trouble' at Hillsborough, with one person dead.
-Then six.
+Feeling better as the match kicked off, we heard on someone's radio about 'crowd trouble' at Hillsborough, with one person dead.
+Then it was six.
 We didn't get the full story until we got home.
 The most tragic day ever in English football and the worst day ever for the 96 families who lost their loved ones on that day.
 All they did was go to a football match, and they never came home.

 July 10th, 1989